 There are additional Code requirements for any customer who is a Foreign PEP (regardless of risk rating), or a domestic PEP who has been identified as posing a higher risk of ML/FT.
-Further information is explained at 4.16 of this Handbook.
 Information regarding the Code requirements for PEPs and how to identify them is at section 4.16 of this Handbook.